lemmy04/docker-opensimulator-standalone/README.md

 If you want your region data to persist across container recreations or updates, mount a volume or a folder into /opt/opensim/bin/persistence

-To run container use the command below:
+To run container use the command below, adapt the port range to match the number of regions you want to run:

     $ docker run -ti -d \
                  -p 9000-9008:9000-9008 -p 9000-9008:9000-9008/udp \